 Diet, either to gain or lose weight, because this may affect your reproductive cycle.

 Folic AcidFolic Acid is an essential B vitamin that is especially important for women of childbearing age who are capable of becoming pregnant or are pregnant.
-It is advised that women talk to their physician about the recommended amount of folic acid they should be taking in your pre-natal vitamins.
+Talk with your ob-gyn or physician about the recommended amount of folic acid you should be taking in your pre-natal vitamins.

 DHA (found in Omega-3)Omega-3 fatty acids are considered essential fatty acids.
-They are necessary for human health, but the body can't make them, so you have to get them through food or supplementation.
+They are necessary for human health, but since the body can't make them, you have to get them through food or supplementation with vitamins.

 IronIron is essential for making red blood cells and preventing anemia and fatigue.
 Make sure to choose a tolerable form of iron to reduce the possibility of constipation, bloating, and nausea.

 Pregnancy is a marathon.
-Adopting a regular exercise routine now will help you develop the strength and endurance needed down the road.
+Adopting a regular exercise routine now will help you develop the strength and endurance you need down the road.
 You'll thank yourself later.
 Regular exercise will help you: